HafezFaruk/carleader-client-site/README.md

 # live site(https://carleader-c125c.web.app/)

+### ➡ Anyone can buy a high-quality car at a discount price from our car leader website
+### ➡ you will get a minimum speed of forty litters per hour of new car
+### ➡ On our carLeader website, you can get a maximum branded new car, you can also get car insurance.

-### ➡ You can buy high quality car at low price from our company on our car sales website.
+### ➡ You can buy high-quality car at low price from our company on our car sales website.
 The main reason is that we make our own with our own manufacturer.

 ### ➡ You will get the service you want in our cars.
 In all of us, you will get a bowl in the country.
 That is, you can go far with 1 liter of oil and more than 30 kilometers.